 color = texture1 * lightColor * texture2Interesting though this may be, developers wanted more say in how the textures were combined.
 That is, developers wanted to insert more general math into the process.
 So GPU makers added a few more switches and complications to the process.
 The GeForce 3 basically decided to say "Screw that!" and let the developers do arbitrary stuff:

 color = Write it Yourself!What used to be a simple function had now become a user-written program.
 The program took texture colors and could do fairly arbitrary computations with them.
 In the early days, "fairly arbitrary computations" was quite limited.
 Nowadays, not so much.
 These GPU programs, called shaders, commonly do things like video decompression and other sundry activities.
-Modern GPUs can become something called the General Purpose GPU, which people have taken advantage of massive calculation performance of the GPU to do work that would take a CPU much longer to do.
+At first the shader execution units that did shaders were separated into pipelines for strictly vertex (positioning the 3D models) and pixels (for coloring) though with some clever programming, general operations could be done.
+Shader units in modern GPUs became generalized to take on any work.
+This led to to the General Purpose GPU, or GPGPU, which could do calculations much faster than a several traditional CPUs in tandem.